 Navigate to the VoIP tab on the Details Pane.
 Check the available Codecs boxes as required.
 Note that G.711 ULAW 64K and G.711 ALAW 64K are greyed out and always available.
 Once available codecs are selected, they can be used or unused by using the horizontal arrows as required.
-Note that in test, G.711 ALAW 64K is set as the priority codec and G.722 64K set as the secondary codec as per screenshot below.
+Note that in test, G.711 ALAW 64K is set as the priority codec selection.